-Visit the Nuremberg Spielwarenmesse In 2014
+Visit the Nuremberg Spielwarenmesse

 The beautiful city of Nuremberg first made its name as the ‘Toy City’ in medieval times, when master craftsmen made wooden dolls, knights, and the well-loved hobby horse.
 Toy making flourished as the years passed, and the city went on to lead the manufacture of tin soldiers and metal toys.